jakesturges/my-notes/css/center-element-horizontally.md

    - element stretches to fit width of container

 2. `margin: auto;` - calculates equal margins on all sides of the element

+- This only works on block level elements